 Course Code: HW156

 Duration: 6 sessions (over 6 weeks)

 What is the course about?

-This one-day course will introduce you to some techniques for transforming personal experience into fiction.
-You'll have the opportunity to improve your writing skills as well as your ability to give and use constructive criticism.
-The issues around using autobiographical material in fiction will be discussed.
+This course will help you develop techniques for transforming personal experience into fiction.
+You'll have the opportunity to improve your writing skills as well as your ability to give and use constructive criticism in a workshop environment.